ELAGSEKRL1:

 Learning Target: Identifying characters, settings, and major events of the reading.

-Research-Based Instructional Strategy: The target can best be achieved by discussing main components of the story such as actions, settings, and characters along with problems, solutions and resolutions from the text of the story (Teacher guidance, 2015).
-This strategy is good for teaching kindergarten students because it helps the young minds to understand the contextual meaning of the story.
-Moreover, it allows them to recall the sequence of the story and generate one of their own choice which provides a playground of words, characters, sequences, and other relevant items in their minds.
-Overall, it provides bases for creative learning in kindergarten students.
+Research-Based Instructional Strategy: The target can best be achieved by discussing the main components of the story, such as actions, settings, and characters, along with problems, solutions, and resolutions from the text of the story (Teacher guidance, 2015).
+This strategy is good for teaching kindergarten students because it helps the young minds understand the contextual meaning of the story.
+Moreover, it allows them to recall the sequence of the story and generate one of their own choices, which provides a playground of words, characters, sequences, and other relevant items in their minds.
+Overall, it provides a basis for creative learning in kindergarten students.

 ELAGSEKRL4: